Brown Marmorated Stink Bug

 - Participating in the brown marmorated stink bug work group.

 - EPA has approved requests under the FIFRA section 18 emergency exemption program for use of the insecticides bifenthrin and dinotefuran on tree fruit to help manage populations of the brown marmorated stink bug.

-- Last year, EPA approved an additional use for an insecticide that may help manage stink bugs in organic production systems.
+- In 2011, EPA approved an additional use for an insecticide that may help manage stink bugs in organic production systems.
 This product contains azadirachtin and pyrethrins, which are derived from botanical ingredients.
-This product is now approved for use on many crops where stink bug management is needed and it can be used by organic farmers.
+This product is approved for use on many crops where stink bug management is needed and it can be used by organic farmers.

 - USDA: Combating the Brown Marmorated Stink Bug

 - USDA: Species Profile – The Brown Marmorated Stink Bug

 - Northeastern IPM Center: Brown Marmorated Stink Bug IPM Working Group: Overview Exit